Seleucia: Seleucid Empire

 Seleucia, as such, was founded as the first capital of the Seleucid Empire by Seleucus I Nicator.
 A foundation date of 300 BC was proposed by Auguste Bouch-Leclerq in 1914.
-Other scientists proposed 306 BC and 312 BC.
+Other scholars proposed 306 BC and 312 BC.
 Seleucus was one of the Diadochi successors of Alexander the Great who, after Alexander's death, divided his empire among themselves.
 Although Seleucus soon moved his main capital to Antioch, in northern Syria, Seleucia became an important center of trade, Hellenistic culture, and regional government under the Seleucids.

 To make his capital into a metropolis, Seleucus forced almost all inhabitants of Babylon, except the local temple priests/supporting workers, to leave and resettle in Seleucia.
 A tablet dated 275 BC states that the inhabitants of Babylon were transported to Seleucia, where a palace and a temple (Esagila) were built.
 Standing at the confluence of the Tigris River with a major canal from the Euphrates, Seleucia was placed to receive traffic from both great waterways.

 During the 3rd and 2nd centuries BC, it was one of the great Hellenistic cities, comparable to Alexandria in Egypt, and greater than Syrian Antioch.
 Excavations indicate that the walls of the city enclosed an area of at least 550 ha, equivalent to a square roughly 1.5 miles (2.5 kilometers) on a side.
 Based on this size, the population has been estimated to number over 100,000 initially and probably more later.
 Its surrounding region might have supported half a million people.